babarrett/mitosis-docs/mitosis-README.md

 with some flux cored solder or liquid flux, and just let surface tension work it's magic.

+Maybe just add "rubber feet" instead of neoprene.

 ### Build problems -- things to watch out for

 The resistor array can be oriented any direction

-the only way to be sure the nRF51 is soldered on correctly is to put a multimeter in continuity mode and start poking adjacent pins.
-If it beeps, get that solder, flux, sucker, and try again.
+The only way to be sure the nRF51 is soldered on correctly is to put a multimeter in continuity mode and start poking adjacent pins.
+If it beeps, you have a shorting bridge.
+Get that solder, flux, sucker, and try again.

 --------------------------------------------------------------------------------------
 ## Resources